RyanNgCT/CS2106-prep/Week 3/Lecture 3 - Process Scheduling.md

 - we use a timer interrupt that goes off periodically based on the hardware clock to "take over" the CPU
 - the OS ensures that the timer interrupt **cannot be intercepted by other programs**
 ##### Terminology
-> The **time quantum** is the execution duration given to a process
+> The **time quantum** is the fixed time slice given to each process in a preemptive scheduling algorithm (like Round Robin).
-- could be *constant* or *variable* among the processes
-- must be multiples of an interval
-- large range of values
+- It is *typically constant* for all processes in a system (but could be variable in some systems)
+- It is usually chosen as a *multiple of the system clock interval* (interval of timer interrupt)
+- It is *not arbitrarily large* — while it can be tuned, very *large* time quantums reduce preemption and essentially turn Round Robin into FCFS.
+- Very *small* time quantums increase context switching overhead.

 > The **interval of timer interrupt** is typically $1$ms or $10$ms
 - no of time blocks allocated $= \frac{\text{Time Quantum}}{\text{Interval of Timer Interrupt}}$
 ## D. Scheduling Algorithms
 ### D1.
 Round Robin (RR)
-- tasks are stored in a first in first out queue
+- tasks are stored in a first in first out (FIFO) queue
+- is a preemptive scheduling algorithm $\implies$ allows for process switching

+- small unit of time, a time quantum or slice is arbitrarily defined

 - the first item is dequeued and ran until either of the following is met:
 	- fixed time slice expires
 	- the task gives up the CPU voluntarily